Orlando Arcia Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 10th in MLB.
+- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks ninth in MLB.

-- The Rays' 3.71 team ERA ranks fourth among all MLB pitching staffs.
+- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.68).

-- The Rays rank 11th in baseball in home runs allowed (93 total, one per game).
+- Rays pitchers combine to rank 11th in baseball in home runs surrendered (94 total, one per game).

-- Glasnow (2-2) gets the starting nod for the Rays in his eighth start of the season.
-He has a 4.50 ERA in 36 2/3 innings pitched, with 56 strikeouts.

-- The righty's last time out came on Saturday against the Seattle Mariners, when he went 5 2/3 innings, surrendering three earned runs while giving up seven hits.
+- In his most recent time out on Sunday, the right-hander tossed 3 1/3 innings against the Seattle Mariners, allowing five earned runs while surrendering nine hits.

-- The 29-year-old has amassed an ERA of 4.50, with 14 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .239 batting average against him.
+- In 12 games this season, the 22-year-old has put up a 5.11 ERA and 12.1 strikeouts per nine innings, while giving up a batting average of .267 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.